 \begin{theorem} Assume $P$ and $Q$ have common support $\cX$.
 The density ratio transformation $g:\cX\to\R^{+}$, $g(x) = p(x)/q(x)$, is a maximizer of $D_\phi(F_{\#}P \| F_{\#}Q)$ among all measurable maps $F:\cX\to \cY$.
 Consequently, for any one-to-one mapping $T$, $T_g:=T\circ g$ is also a maximizer of $D_\phi(F_{\#}P \| F_{\#}Q)$ among all measurable $F$ on $\cX$.
 Furthermore, $D_\phi({T_g}_{\#}P \| {T_g}_{\#}Q) = D_\phi(P \| Q)$. \end{theorem}

-Note that $r = T(g)$, where $T(g) = \frac{2g}{g+1}$, which is a one-to-one mapping between $r(x)$ and $g(x)$.
+Note that there is a one-to-one mapping between RDR and the density ratio: $r = T(g)$, where $T(g) = \frac{2g}{g+1}$, which is a one-to-one mapping between $r(x)$ and $g(x)$.
 Because of the one-to-one mapping, Theorem~\ref{thm:dpi} indicates that we can use the 1D empirical distributions formed by $\br{r(X_i)}_{i=1}^n,\br{r(Y_j)}_{j=1}^m$ to summarize the distributional difference between $P$ and $Q$ in high-dimensions while preserving the $\phi$-divergence $D_\phi(P\| Q)$.
-We can use the 1D histograms of $\br{r(X_i)}_{i=1}^n,\br{r(Y_j)}_{j=1}^m$ as the distributional visualization of the original two samples; histograms such as Row 3 in Figure~\ref{fig:oneD_beta} demonstrate the coverage/fidelity of the generator of high-dimensional samples.
+We can use the 1D histograms of $\br{r(X_i)}_{i=1}^n$, $\br{r(Y_j)}_{j=1}^m$ as the distributional visualization of the original two samples; histograms such as Row 3 in Figure~\ref{fig:oneD_beta} demonstrate the coverage/fidelity of the generator of high-dimensional samples.

-We first introduce the estimation method of the ratio function $r(x)$ in Subsection~\ref{subsec:estimation}, and then illustrate the usage of RDR in Subsection~\ref{subsec:connection} with simple 1D examples in connection with existing two-sample comparison methods.
+We first introduce the estimation method of the ratio function $r(x)$ in Section~\ref{subsec:estimation}, and then illustrate the usage of RDR in Section~\ref{subsec:connection} with simple 1D examples in connection with existing two-sample comparison methods.